 Ideal for high-temperature applications up to 1900°F. It is stronger than 304 and has higher corrosion resistance.
 309 can be cold worked but is not heat treatable.
 It is weldable and relatively easy to machine.
-This alloy is often used in furnaces, thermowells, power boiler tube hangers, generators, paper mills, petroleum refining, brazing fixtures, anchor bolts, refractory supports, and oven linings.
+This alloy is often used in furnaces, thermowells, power boiler tube hangers, generators, paper mills, petroleum refining, brazing fixtures, anchor bolts and refractory supports.

 Stainless Steel 310

 Maintains its strength and corrosion resistance up to 2100°F and can also be used at cryogenic temperatures reaching as low as -450°F. It has superior corrosion resistance compared to 309, can be welded and cold worked, but cannot be heat treated.
 Common applications include oil burners, heat exchangers, combustion tubes and chambers, radiant tubes, kilns, and conveyor belt rollers.

 Nearly identical to 310 but contains more silicon to provide increased heat resistance.
 Common applications include furnaces, oil burners, heat exchangers, combustion tubes and chambers, firebox sheets, flare tips, welding rods, filler wires, annealing covers, fluidized bed coal combustors, radiant tubes, tube hangers, coal gasifier components, and kilns.